What are dental implants?

 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Dr. Borgwardt and Dr. Rinehart are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Borgwardt, Dr. Rinehart, Dr. Nici and Dr. Jo are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between a periodontist and a restorative dentist.
 Drs.
-Borgwardt or Rinehart performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Borgwardt, Rinehart, Nici or Jo performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Surgery Performed at Periodontal Associates of Eastern Iowa